WiseFool92/Avernus/README.md

   Refactor / File Structure {
-    App.css - Consider refacting everything into functional components &
+    App.css - Consider refacting everything into functional components }
-    App.scss - To Dropdown folder
-  }

   Home {
     Add padding to the left handside
-    Make the home route the default starting page
   }

 	Navbar {
-		Logo Clips with Home Btn at tight resolutions
+		Logo Clips with Home Btn at tight resolutions if another route is added }
-		Make the Logo a clickable route - remove home btn?
-	}

 	Login {